firefox-devtools/debugger/docs/community-team.md

-# Firefox Debugger Community Team
+# :heart: Firefox Debugger Community Team :heart:
 debugger.html community team members help shepherd the community.They are here to help mentor new comers, review pull requests, and facilitate issue discussions.
 They are a fantastic resource and genuinely friendly human beings.